 SEO is the holy grail of digital marketing.
 I think we can all agree on that.
 But it also has some drawbacks.
 And it’s important to highlight these drawbacks if we are to really do justice to understanding the differences between SEO and SEM.

-1. SEO takes minimum 3-6 months to show results
+1. SEO takes minimum three to six months to show results

 As they say, Rome was not built in a day, and the same goes for SEO vs SEM.
 How long does it take to rank top on Google search results page?